 Posted on 12 October 2015 by Annabelle

-Hi, Me and my partner are looking to get a mortgage for a house costing £297,500.
+My partner and I are looking to get a mortgage for a house costing £297,500.
 We have a deposit of £30,000.
 He owns his own barbers business of over 10 years and I work for a pharmaceutical company, both our incomes combined equal £69,000 so would this be enough to get a mortgage?
 The only issue is we have a car on lease for £250 a month and a credit card of £6000 that has never received a late payment and is interest free.
 Would this affect our chance?
-Thanks for your help, Anna

 At 90% Loan to Value for most lenders it will be down to whether you pass their credit score, and at a high loan to value, they are much tougher to get through, and they'll have very little discretion if the application didn't pass.
 Looking at the figures, lenders typically would take the car loan and annualise the payment (multiply it by 12), and then deduct from your income, and the credit card they'd take 3% of the balance and again annualise it.
 If we then looked at a reduced income for you, this would probably work out at around 4.2 x your joint income, which isn't totally out of the question.